Crown Land Commissioner

 In an independent role as Commissioner, I have the privilege to talk with a wide range of people about Crown land, and it is clear, from my conversations, the estate is highly valued, and people are passionate about the future of Crown land.

-The first State Strategic Plan for Crown Land is nearing completion and I am excited by the opportunity this Plan presents to position the Crown estate as a major contributor to the prosperity, sustainability and wellbeing of our community.
+The first State Strategic Plan for Crown land, Crown land 2031, is now complete and I am excited by the opportunity this Plan presents to position the Crown estate as a major contributor to the prosperity, sustainability and wellbeing of our community.
 The Plan sets out the vision, priorities, outcomes and overarching strategy for managing Crown land for the next 10 years.

 The Plan is a cornerstone of the Crown Land Management Act 2016 (CLM Act).
-I am currently undertaking a review of the Act, which will assist me in reflecting on whether it is fit for the future - will it enable the strategic outcomes in the Plan to be achieved, while also meeting the needs and expectations of different stakeholders more broadly.
+The completion of my review of the Act and its implementation will enable the strategic outcomes in the Plan to be achieved, while also meeting the needs and expectations of different stakeholders more broadly.

 I welcome your feedback on how Crown land is being managed under the new legislation and your ideas on new and innovative ways to manage, evolve and activate Crown land in the future.”